 Three areas for future research in personalized medicine are, first, estimating the R&D costs to get a better understanding of the value of investments in personalized medicine.
 Second, using data of how and why patients switch between treatments to understand the value of improving the ability to match patients to treatments in a dynamic method, similar to Egan and Philipson (2014).
+This type of analysis is ideally suited to patient level data that includes a patient's treatment history and the disease progression over time.
 Third, there are currently eight established biomarkers and at least six potential biomarkers in MS and it would be valuable to understand how much health impact could be gained if these biomarkers could be more effectively integrated into determining individual treatment effects (Derfuss 2012).